shopinvader/documentation/data/doc_pages/en/cart.md

 ### [POST] cart/update

 Update cart data.
 This method is used to change shipping or invoicing address, add note, set a new cart step. cart step is used to get cart feedback for marchant cart analysis.
-It's also used to transform a cart to an order after the checkout.
+It's also used to transform a cart into an order after the checkout.

 #### Options